Brazil manifestos seek to rein in Bolsonaro before election

 The U.S. also weighed in, with its State Department issuing a statement the day after the ambassadors' meeting to say the Brazilian electoral system and democratic institutions are a “model for the world.”
 In a July conference with regional defense ministers in Brazil's capital, Brasilia, U.S. Defense Secretary Lloyd Austin said militaries should carry out their missions responsibly, especially during elections.

 The letters to be read Thursday — which at any other time might have been a dry exercise relegated to academia — have struck a chord with society.
-Television stations in recent days have aired clips of artists reading the pro-democracy pledge.
+Television stations in recent days have aired clips of artists reading the pro-democracy pledge, and rallies are being called in 21 cities nationwide.

 Bolsonaro, for his part, has played down concerns and repeatedly dismissed the manifestos.